Christian. Writer. Christian Writer.

 Non-Fiction (Daily Devotionals / Bible Scripture Commentary)

 As opposed to my fiction writing, non-fiction provides me the opportunity to communicate with my readers more frequently.
-In addition, I get my "publishing fix" more often that writing fiction.
+In addition, I get my "publishing fix" more often than writing fiction.
 Take for instance my Tiny Words.
 Big Life. blog; There, I write and publish daily.
 Not only does it provide my readers with fresh content from their favorite author, 🙂 but it encourages my own spirit in a way that makes my life that much better.

 If you haven't done so, I invite you to visit my blog and read a few posts while contemplating the message related to the Bible verse-of-the-day.